Gizra/message/README.md

 A general logging utility that can be used as activity module.

-* In message module, the arguments of a sentence can use tokens, custom calblacks or be hard-coded.
+* In message module, the arguments of a sentence can use tokens, custom callbacks or be hard-coded.
 Making the arguments dynamic means that the rendering time is slower than activity, on the other hand you can use callback functions to render the final output (see message_example module).
 * Thanks to the dependency on the Entity API, the messages are exportable and